Sydney-Informatics-Hub/cellbender-contained/README.md

-# Deep Learning Container
+# Cellbender Container

-Docker/Singularity image to run various Deep Learning tools on Centos 6.9 host kernel with Cuda10.2.
+Docker/Singularity image to run [Cell Bender](https://cellbender.readthedocs.io/en/latest/index.html) on Centos 6.10 host kernel with Cuda10.2.
 The container is built on Ubuntu 16.04 image.

 If you have used this work for a publication, you must acknowledge SIH, e.g: "The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."